 The Kimberley: Gorges, Waterfalls, and the Gibb River Road

 The Gibb River Road, 660km of unsealed track connecting Derby to Kununurra through the heart of the Kimberley, is Australia’s most demanding and rewarding 4WD touring route.
-The gorges, waterfalls, and cattle stations along the Gibb provide a full overland expedition experience:
+The gorges, waterfalls, and cattle stations strung along the Gibb add up to a full overland expedition:

-- Windjana Gorge National Park: The Lennard River cuts through the Oscar Range in a limestone gorge where freshwater crocodiles bask on the sandbars; the gorge walk (3.5km return) passes through some of the most dramatically sculpted limestone landscapes in Australia
+- Windjana Gorge National Park: The Lennard River cuts through the Devonian limestone of the Napier Range, where freshwater crocodiles bask on the sandbars; the gorge walk (3.5km return) passes through some of the most dramatically sculpted limestone landscapes in Australia

-- Bell Gorge: A tiered waterfall in the King Leopold Ranges; the walk (8km return from Silent Grove campground) is among the most rewarding day walks in the Kimberley; swimming in the pool below the falls
+- Bell Gorge: A tiered waterfall in the Wunaamin Miliwundi Ranges (formerly the King Leopold Ranges); the walk (8km return from Silent Grove campground) ranks among the finest day walks in the Kimberley, with a swim in the pool below the falls

-- Manning Gorge: A Kimberley cattle station gorge accessible by swimming across the Manning River to reach the upper waterfall; the most quintessentially Kimberley experience on the Gibb River Road
+- Manning Gorge: A Kimberley cattle station gorge reached by swimming across the Manning River to the upper waterfall; the most quintessentially Kimberley experience on the Gibb River Road

-- El Questro Wilderness Park: A private wilderness station of 700,000 acres east of the Gibb; Zebedee Springs (thermal pools in a palm grove), Emma Gorge, and El Questro Gorge provide the most accessible Kimberley gorge experiences
+- El Questro Wilderness Park: A private wilderness station of around 1,000,000 acres (about 400,000 hectares) east of the Gibb; Zebedee Springs (thermal pools in a palm grove), Emma Gorge, and El Questro Gorge offer the easiest-reached Kimberley gorge walks

-- Purnululu National Park (Bungle Bungles): UNESCO World Heritage Site east of Halls Creek; the beehive-striped sandstone domes (orange and black banding from silica and cyanobacteria) are among the world’s most distinctive geological formations; Cathedral Gorge (2km, palms and echoing acoustics) and Echidna Chasm (the tallest and narrowest gorge) provide the ground-level experience
+- Purnululu National Park (Bungle Bungles): UNESCO World Heritage Site north-east of Halls Creek; the beehive-striped sandstone domes (orange bands of oxidised iron over darker layers of cyanobacteria) are among the world’s most recognisable geological formations; Cathedral Gorge (2km, palms and echoing acoustics) and Echidna Chasm (the tallest and narrowest gorge) deliver the ground-level walk

 - Horizontal Falls: Tidal rapids through two narrow gorges in the Buccaneer Archipelago near Talbot Bay; the horizontal movement of tidal water creates a waterfall effect; seaplane and boat tours from Broome and Derby provide access